-The travel demand model for Lincoln MPO Travel Demand Model was updated and the process included fresh checks on upstream model components to ensure model accurately in replicating current travel behavior in 2010.
-The NDOR evaluated the model validation resulting in their concurrence.
-The Lincoln MPO Travel Demand Model Development and Validation Report was approved by the Technical Advisory Committee for use in the Transportation Planning process.
+The Lincoln MPO Travel Demand Model was updated in 2015-2016 which included fresh checks on upstream model components to ensure model accurately in replicating current travel behavior for the current Transportation Plan Update.
+NDOR evaluated the model validation resulting in their concurrence.
+The Lincoln Metropolitan Planning Organization Travel Demand Model User's Guide & Model Calibration and Validation Report (February 2016) was accepted by the MPO Technical Advisory Committee for use in the Transportation Planning process.
+The Travel Demand Model has been enhanced to meet the data needs for updating the Long Range Transportation Plan and for the transition to Performance Based Planning and Programming.